tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   <figcaption>The Text object is nested within the Canvas object.</figcaption>
 </figure>

 The code for the HUD script is fairly straight-forward.
-The `vec` variable points to Nyan Cat's "Vector" script, from which it retrieves the magnitudes of each force, outputting them to the HUD using the `.text` method:
+The `vec` variable points to Nyan Cat's "Vector" script from which it retrieves the magnitudes of each force, outputting them to the HUD using the `.text` method:

 {% highlight js %}
 #pragma strict